jasonzissman/gamification-engine/readme.md

 - Custom goal definition (e.g. badges or user journeys)
 - Goal progress tracking
 - Real time goal completion notifications
-- The ability for "non-user" entities to make progress towards goals

 These features can be used to enable gamification flows such as: